belle2/basf2/tracking/doc/trackFinding/trackFindingSVD.rst

 The training of the SectorMap is a critical step for the performance of the pattern recognition.
 Important aspects of the training are:

 * division of the sensor in sectors: we use a 4x4 division
-* sample used for the training (size, types of simulated events): we use :math:`10\times10^6\ B\bar{B}` + :math:`2\times 10^6` Bhabha events, both samples have additional muon tracks mixed in using the `particlegun`
+* sample used for the training (size, types of simulated events): we use :math:`10\times10^6\ B\bar{B}` + :math:`2\times 10^6` Bhabha events, both samples have additional muon tracks mixed in using the `ParticleGun`
 * pruning: removal of friendship relations that are less used: the threshold is set at 70%
-* difference in misalignment between simulation and real detector: we train on perfectly aligned MC, for data we now use a `geometry` using alignment data.
+* difference in misalignment between simulation and real detector: we train on perfectly aligned MC, for data we now use a *geometry* using alignment data.

 Further details on the SectorMap training and a detailed description of steps to be taken to train a SectorMap can be found under: